 Why tracking AOV is key for any DTC business

 As shown in this article, tracking your AOV metrics provides insights into customer behavior, helping you understand their purchasing habits and develop strategies to make each sale more profitable.
 AOV metrics can serve as a benchmark for measuring your customer acquisition cost.
 Ideally, your AOV should significantly exceed your acquisition cost.
 It directly impacts your bottom line.

 As brands struggle to find the perfect strategy for boosting growth, at Admetrics, we offer the perfect tools to track and measure the impact of any marketing initiative.
-Within Admetrics Data Studio for Shopify, users can find predefined dashboards and configure more than 100 metrics to track the results of their marketing efforts and get actionable AI-based analytics on winning strategies.
+Within Admetrics Data Studio, users can find predefined dashboards and configure more than 100 metrics to track the results of their marketing efforts and get actionable AI-based analytics on winning strategies.

 Start your free trial and discover the needed insights to increase ad performance and outpace competition to grow your DTC business.